rockdisc/Book-of-Knowledge/2-Main/3-Resources/2-STEM/Sciences/Physics/1-Kinematics/Kinematics.md

 ^c75c23

-The position of an object with respect to a point of origin = its original position + initial velocity x time + 1/2 acceleration x time^2
+The position of an object with respect to a point of origin = its original position + initial velocity x time + 1/2 acceleration x time^2, use this equation when $v_{f}$ does not matter.

 $$
 v_{f}^2 = v_{i}^2 + 2ad